HEP-FCC/FCCSW/Reconstruction/doc/RecCalorimeter.md

 Digitisation creates cells out of simulated energy deposits.
 From the EDM point of view, both input and output of the digitisation uses `fcc::CaloHit`.
 The input (simulated deposits) contains raw information about the energy deposited in the cells of the sensitive volumes.
 The ouput (cells) contains calibrated energy and the noise.
-It may also use different segmentation than the original cells of the sensitive volumes.
+The cells may correspond to the active volumes or to the segmentation cells.
+In particuler, different segmentation may be used than the original cells of the sensitive volumes used in the simulation.

 > Note: some resegmentation procedures (`RedoSegmentation`) expect the truth position of the energy deposits, hence they require `fcc::PositionedCaloHit` collection.

 `CreateCaloCells` is an algorithm for the digitisation.
-It calls 3 tools to perform the deposits merging, energy calibration and noise addition.
+It calls tools to perform the energy calibration and cell noise addition.

-## 1. Deposits merging
+## 1. Energy deposits merging

 The output of the simulation contains a large collection of energy deposits.
 First step towards the digitisation is merging those hits into the hit collection with one hit per cell of the sensitive volume.
 The energy of such hit is a sum of all the deposits within that sensitive volume cell.

 > Note: Energy deposits may be merged by Sensitive Detector implementation (`AggregateCalorimeterSD`), however it is not encouraged due to the time performance issues.

->TODO: Take time into account.
-At the moment the time of the last hit in the cell is stored.
+> TODO: Take time into account.
+At the moment no time information is used.

-`MergeCaloHitsTool`: Merge Geant4 energy deposits with same cellID

 ## 2. Energy calibration